-Note that trivially planes are ESWMT-surfaces for any $f$.
-Another observation to be made is that there is no closed ESWMT-surfaces in $\r ^3$ by the maximum principle; in fact, ESWMT-surfaces and minimal surfaces share other properties (see \cite{AEG,SaEarp2,SaEarp1}): \begin{itemize} \item[(i)] the Gaussian curvature is non positive; \item[(ii)] the zeros of the Gaussian curvature of a non-flat ESWMT-surface are isolated; \item[(iii)] a point is umbilic if, and only if, the Gaussian curvature vanishes at this point; \item[(iv)] a compact ESWMT-surface is contained inside the convex hull of its boundary; \item[(v)] planes are the only ESWMT-surfaces whose Gaussian curvature vanishes identically. \end{itemize}
+We will repeatedly use the following standard properties of $f$-surfaces; see \cite{AEG,SaEarp2,SaEarp1}: \begin{itemize} \item[(i)] the Gaussian curvature satisfies $K\leq 0$; \item[(ii)] the zeros of $K$ are isolated unless the surface is a plane; \item[(iii)] a point is umbilic if and only if $K=0$ at that point; \item[(iv)] a compact $f$-surface with boundary is contained in the convex hull of its boundary; \item[(v)] there is no closed $f$-surface in $\mathbb{R}^3$; \item[(vi)] planes are the only $f$-surfaces with identically zero Gaussian curvature. \end{itemize}